chcko/chcko/README.rst

 - Teachers see what their classes/students have done so far (*done* query)

-- Users initially get a generated context/role (generated random strings for each), which they can change, though (*edits* query).
+- Users initially get a generated role (generated random strings for each), which they can change, though (*edits* query).
-  There users can choose a color to help then see in which context/role they are.
+  There users can choose a color to help then see in which role they are.

-- Registered users can have more contexts/roles (*contexts* query).
+- Registered users can have more roles (*roles* query).
   Registration can also be done via Google, Twitter, Facebook or LinkedIn.

 Design